|

 MARLON:

-Brando whose family is said to be of French origin.
-The name is therefore
+Brando whose family is said to be of French descent.

 MARLOWE:

-English surname transferred to forename use, itself from a place name in
+English surname transferred to forename use, from a place name in

 MARMADUKE: